Charter for the SPIN Symposium Series

 In 2008 the charter was simplified a little to bring it into better alliance with the

-organization of the workshop series as it had evolved over the years.
+organization of the series as it had evolved over the years.

 It is as follows.

-The Spin Workshop Series focuses specifically on research in
+The Spin Symposium Series focuses specifically on research in

 the verification of software systems through the use of